 Labeling is a popular topic.
-Several questions have been recently answered which address labeling.
+Several questions have been answered that address labeling.

-An excerpt from a response by David Schmidt, President & CEO, International Food Information Council (IFIC) & Foundation, reads:
+An excerpt from a response by David Schmidt, president and CEO of the International Food Information Council (IFIC) Foundation, reads:

-If you feel that your question has not been answered in this response, or if you have additional questions, please ask here: http://gmoanswers.com/ask-your-question.
+If you feel that your question has not been answered in this response, or if you have additional questions, please ask here.